Webinar

 When it comes to payments, Paddle covers more than what payment facilitators can manage.
 A payment facilitator lacks tax compliance out of the box, doesn't cover chargebacks or refunds, so app and software founders will either need to do it themselves, or pay for extra software that will do it instead.

 There is a better way.
-Having a merchant of record like Paddle handle all your payment needs, like taxes are looked after as standard, so you can focus on your products and growing your business.
+Having a merchant of record like Paddle handle all your payment needs, like sales tax are looked after as standard, so you can focus on your products and growing your business.

 Need a Merchant of Record for your SaaS, app or digital product?
 Get started today